JasonHoffmann/mnml-grunt/README.md

 npm start
 ```

-Gulp is a javascript task runner.
-It compiles sass, lints the compiled css, and
-sets up a browser-sync server so you can save your fingers from pressing ⌘+TAB + ⌘+r
-every time you save a file.
+Grunt is a JavaScript task runner which this project uses to compile SASS into CSS, lint CSS (check for errors), optimizes images, and sets up a browserSync server so you can save your fingers from pressing ⌘+TAB + ⌘+r every time you save a file.

 * Once you add & commit files you are ready to publish run:
 ```bash